Understand why CIPA lawsuits are rising and how to minimize privacy risk on your website.

 Investigators found that GM had retained consumers’ driving and location data long after it was needed to operate OnStar services.
 Then, the company monetized that retained data.

-This is a direct violation of the CCPA's data minimization and purpose limitation requirements, legislation that was added to California law in 2023.
+This is a direct violation of the CCPA's data minimization and purpose limitation requirements, which were added to CCPA as part of the 2023 California Privacy Rights Act amendment.

 The settlement requires GM to: